Sandhu-Sahil/Assess_ENIGMA_......_Harvard_University/README.md

 <br>

 <p style="text-decoration: underline overline"><b>TO USE THIS WEB APPLICATION YOU HAVE TO JUST INSTALL AND RUN THIS APPLICATION USING FLASK
-<br><br>AND THEN JUST DISTRIBUTE THE LINK YOU GET FROM FLASK SERVER TO ALL WHO WANT TO USE THIS WEB APPLICATION
+<br>AND THEN JUST DISTRIBUTE THE LINK YOU GET FROM FLASK SERVER TO ALL WHO WANT TO USE THIS WEB APPLICATION

 <br>